kirito714/ReactApp2021/Readme.md

 Then i have the ability to save the event and all correspoding information about that event<br>
 When i dont know the exact event i want to look for<br>
 Then i can search for the type of event im intersted in and the results will populate<br>

+### task breakdown
+Joe and Paola will be working on the backend<br>
+Cassie and Mikey will be working on the front end<br>

 ### Wireframe
 ![figma wireframe](client/src/images/wireframe.png?raw=true "Wireframe")